JuDelCo/SFML2-Game/README.md

-SFML2 - Game (?)
-Demo
+SFML2 - Random Games (WIP)
 =================

-A very simple (and unfinished) SFML2 project.
+A little collection of simple games made with SFML2.
+Some of them can be unfinished !

 To compile it, you'll need: